pt2302-testorg/2.43-spring-2024/content/resources/ocw_243_lecture21_2024apr23_mp4.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: lmYzkVOfuqs
 ---
-Fourier law from formal analogy with near-equilibrium chemical kinetics.
-Onsager reciprocity from Ziegler principle of maximum entropy production.
+Fourier's law from formal analogy with near-equilibrium chemical kinetics.
+Onsager reciprocity from the Ziegler principle of maximum entropy production.
 Symmetry of the thermal conductivity tensor for anisotropic materials.
-Cattaneo-Vernotte heat equation.
+The Cattaneo-Vernotte heat equation.